DalipTandon/Typescript_learning/readme.md

 # Key Points in Typescript

-#Typescript is not a specific language , its a wrapper around javascript.
+* Typescript is not a specific language , its a wrapper around javascript.
-#it is basically used for type safety
+* it is basically used for type safety
+* its just a development tool , not use in production
+* When we execute .ts file it creates a javascript file as well

 # Installation
- # to install typescript globally use command npm install -g typescript
+* To install typescript globally use command npm install -g typescript

+# Syntax
+* let variable :type=vaue (all the types in typescript are all lower case)